FrViPofm/Bike3D/README.md

 ![Bicycle parts](Bicycle_diagram-en.png) (*Bicycle parts By Al2 - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=2995998*)

 This library is far from being complete.
-It is far from being acurate : I have not the dimentions of the pieces and some are fantasists.
+It is far from being acurate : I have not the dimentions of the pieces and some are only guessed.
+And I'm a newbie in FreeCAD.

 When I find some information on the net, or when I can mesure something, I improve the piece.
 Like Wikipedia, OpenStreetMap and other project, it would be more and more acurate.
 With your help...

 This collection will grow slowly according to my needs and my lack of skill in CAD.
 And according to your contributions.
 Fork me !